malik-irfan/malik-irfan/README.md

 * Allow organizations to use Verint Quality Management to evaluate the quality of those interactions which occur through Freshchat communication platform
 * Enable Verint Text Analytics to process Freshchat Chat interactions and gain insights through sentiment analysis, categorization, and key driver analysis

+[See Full Case Study](/project-case-study/Freshchat%20Text%20Interaction%20Capture%20Adapter-CaseStudy.pdf) to dive into the architecture, challenges, and outcomes of this project.

 #### 🔨 Tools & Technology